jcoyne/dockerizing_rails/README.md

 * Deploying to Kubernetes
 And much more.

-Sign up at [RailsWithDocker.com](https://RailsWithDocker.com) and I'll shoot you an email as soon as the material is ready.
+Sign up at [RailsWithDocker.com](https://RailsWithDocker.com) and Julian will shoot you an email as soon as the material is ready.

 ## Resources
 * https://LearnDocker.online: Free resource with 11+ hours of video content teaching you everything I know about Docker and Containers.